 George U. Harvey Playground

-Harvey began his career in electoral politics when he successfully ran for election to the Board of Aldermen in 1921 as a Republican from Queens.
-He was re-elected in 1923.
+Harvey began his career in electoral politics when he successfully ran for election to the Board of Aldermen in 1921 as a Republican from Queens and was re-elected in 1923.
 Though Harvey lost the 1925 election for President of the Board of Aldermen, a sewer scandal resulting in the ouster of Borough President Maurice Connolly vaulted Harvey into the Borough Presidency in a special election to complete Connolly’s term.
 Harvey was Queens’ first Republican Borough President since the 1898 consolidation of New York City.
-He was re-elected to this office in 1929, 1933, and 1937, serving until December 31, 1941.
+He was re-elected to this office in 1929, 1933, and 1937, serving until 1941.

 Harvey was a bitter foe of the Tammany political machine at home and Communism abroad.
-In 1928 he initiated a major expansion of arterial highway and parkway improvements in Queens.
-He also played an active role in the World’s Fair at Flushing Meadows in 1939-40.
-In 1932 and again in 1938 he considered running for Governor, but ultimately declined to do so.
-On April 6, 1946 Harvey died of a heart attack while helping to battle a brush fire near his home in New Milford, Connecticut.
+In 1928, he initiated a major expansion of arterial highway and parkway improvements in Queens.
+He also played an active role in the World’s Fair at Flushing Meadow in 1939-40.
+In 1932 and again in 1938, he considered running for Governor but ultimately declined to do so.
+On April 6, 1946, Harvey died of a heart attack while helping to battle a brush fire near his home in New Milford, Connecticut.